I spent five years as a site surveyor in Georgia and frequently encountered poison ivy.

 This article describes tried-and-true methods to prevent a poison ivy, poison oak, or poison sumac outbreak.
-I learned these techniques during a 5-year stint as a surveyor in Georgia.
+I learned these techniques during a five-year stint as a surveyor in Georgia.
 I described this a little more in the article, Natural Cure to Poison Ivy.

-Here, read about washing after an outdoor venture; wearing proper clothing; and avoiding the poisonous plants of the sumac family.
+Here, read about washing after an outdoor venture, wearing proper clothing, and avoiding the poisonous plants of the sumac family.

-Washing after an Outdoor Trip
+Washing After an Outdoor Trip

 When you arrive home, you need to basically decontaminate.
 The military process is careful and includes two main techniques designed to prevent any contact with the outside of clothing or any chemical that may be on the exterior of clothing (usually a MOPP suit).
 So, here is the expert process:

-Short version: remove clothing without touching exterior portions.
+Short version: Remove clothing without touching exterior portions.
 Without scrubbing, wash all skin liberally with soap, concentrating on exposed areas.

 Detailed Version: First, do not touch your clothing with your hands.
 Using gloves, unbutton your shirt and slip it off without touching the outside.
-If a pullover design like a t-shirt, grab the collar and pull it over your head without touching your face.
+If you're wearing a pullover design like a t-shirt, grab the collar and pull it over your head without touching your face.
 Pull your arms out of the sleeves carefully, without turning them inside out.
 Slide the tee-shirt over your head.

 Place all clothing directly onto a towel or blanket that can be washed with all the clothing you are going to remove.
 After you have washed your person (next step), and put on clean clothing, wrap up the exposed clothing by pulling the four corners of the towel over the pile of dirty clothes like a hobo's bundle.
 Take it directly to the washing machine and put it through the long cycle with plenty of soap.